Here are the five qualities to look for in a marriage counselor:

 The reason is simple:

-Marriage Counseling requires a completely distinct set of skills than Individual Psychotherapy.
-Practice Makes Perfect.Ask directly: “How many couples do you see every week?
+Marriage counseling requires an entirely distinct set of skills from individual psychotherapy.
+Practice Makes Perfect.
+Ask directly: “How many couples do you see every week?
 What percentage of your practice is working with couples?

 The answer should exceed 50%.

 That’s a simple fact.
 It’s a different skill set requiring different tools.
 Passivity isn’t one of them.
-You can sit and emphasize with an individual for an entire session.
+You can sit and empathize with an individual for an entire session.
 Not great therapy, but you can do it.
-Try doing that with a couple, and you’re not only going to be totally ineffective, you’ll be seen as insincere to boot:Therapist: “I can see how you’d feel that way, Jane.”
+Try doing that with a couple, and you’ll not only be ineffective but you’ll be seen as insincere to boot.
+Therapist: “I can see how you’d feel that way, Jane.”

-If you needed surgery would you ask: “How many of these operations have you performed in the last year?”
+If you needed surgery, would you ask: “How many of these operations have you performed in the last year?”
 Wouldn’t you choose the MD who performed hundreds of them vs one or two?”

 John: “Wait a minute, Doc.
 A minute ago, you told me I had a point.
 Now you say you agree with Jane.
 Which is it?”